andrewchastain/andrewchastain.github.io/_posts/2019-9-25-Final-report-for-capstone-project.md

 ### Additional Cleaning

-After removing the majority of the bad characters there were still some punctuation and common characters that needed to be removed.
+While the initial filtering removed most of the problematic documents, there were still issues with punctuation usage and uncommon characters.
+Punctuation correction and standardization (replacings non-standard apostrophes, converting all dashes to en-dashes, etc.) we done using the function `clean2()` via the `clean_wrapper()` function.

+After this cleaning of the punctuation another round of filtering based on characters that weren't in the set `"[A-Za-z,.' <>-]"`.

-Finally, the corpus comprised of the three sources was run through the function `clean2()` via the `clean_wrapper()` function.
-This function removed text based emoticons (for example, :-) or :D), coverted smart and alternative apostrophes to ', and handled more complex conversions like removing periods used in abbreviations and removing non-internal apostrophes (remove apostrophes from 'this' but not from isn't).
+Finally, everything was run thought the function `clean3()`, which was designed to handle special contexts such as removing periods used in abbreviations and removing non-internal apostrophes (remove apostrophes from 'this' but not from isn't).
+This final round of cleaning rendered each "document" as lower-case, stripped of internal punctuation (except contractions), with a single period between sentences.

 ### Testing and Validation Sets